 While the cost of patching up a data breach will vary by company size and the scope of the attack, a recent IBM study found that the average cost has now increased to $4 million USD.
 This sum includes both indirect costs (such as brand damage and customer attrition) and direct costs (hiring experts, paying fees, and covering identity monitoring services for victims).

-Aligning cybersecurity with safety might be one of the clearest ways to instil a culture of cybersecurity into an organisation.
-Although safety behaviours related to accident prevention are pretty commonplace nowadays, it hasn’t always been this way.
-The same strategies and commitments used to promote an organisational culture of safety are transferrable to the cybersecurity arena.
+Aligning cybersecurity with safety might be one of the clearest ways to instill a culture of cybersecurity into an organization.
+Although safety behaviors related to accident prevention are pretty commonplace nowadays, it hasn’t always been this way.
+The same strategies and commitments used to promote an organizational culture of safety are transferrable to the cybersecurity arena.
 These include a top-down initiative from the highest levels of management and the integration of cybersecurity into the safety protocols and training across a company’s departments.
-In health and safety management, commitment at the managerial level has been correlated to risk reduction at the operational level, and its worth assuming that this top-down approach would hold up in promoting cybersecurity as well.
+In health and safety management, commitment at the managerial level has been correlated to risk reduction at the operational level, and it’s worth assuming that this top-down approach would hold up in promoting cybersecurity as well.

-Formal leadership sets the tone for the organisation’s policy, but the strategy must have employee buy-in to succeed.
+Formal leadership sets the tone for the organization’s policy, but the strategy must have employee buy-in to succeed.
 Technological solutions such as firewalls and antivirus software are necessary but hardly enough.
-A cyberattacker already assumes that each company is equipped with some level of safeguard, so arguably the true firewall is a culture of cyber safety that permeates an entire organisation.
+A cyberattacker already assumes that each company is equipped with some level of safeguard, so arguably the true firewall is a culture of cyber safety that permeates an entire organization.

 Realistic simulations can offer a concrete idea of where the vulnerabilities lie, even down to the individual device.
 If possible, senior staff may choose to address these concerns with individual employees whose devices appear to have important security flaws.